-The Zoo is home to one female western rat snake named Morticia.
-She hatched in 2004 and arrived at the Zoo in 2016.
+The Zoo is home to two western rat snakes, a male named Pugsly and a female named Morticia.
+The female hatched in 2004 and arrived in 2016.

 The western rat snake is listed as least concern by the International Union for Conservation of Nature (IUCN), in view of its wide distribution, tolerance of moderate habitat modification, and presumed large population.
 However, they occasionally become victims of roadkill and also get killed by humans when mistaken for venomous snakes.

 The western rat snake has one of the largest distributions of all common rat snakes.
 They can be found in northern New York down through Georgia, and west across Alabama, Mississippi, and Louisiana.
 Similarly, they can also be found in a wide range of habitats, from sea level to high elevations, such as the Appalachian Mountains, to rocky hillsides and flat farmlands.